simonedelpopolo/oftypes/README.md

 // usually the resolvers are set like this, and in case we are resolving many oftypes.[functions]
 // we will need to declare many different unique const/let variables with unique name.

-const resolvers_as_object = {true: 'true', false: 'false'}
+const resolvers_as_object = { true: 'true', false: 'false' }
 const boolean = 'string'

 // instead of passing the argument as an object -> resolvers_as_object
-// we directly pass the resolvers function with the two arguments set to Strings 'true' and 'false' respectively
+// we directly pass the resolvers function with the two arguments set to 'true' and 'false' respectively
-// the resolvers function will return the same things as the resolvers_as_object
+// the resolvers function will return the same things as the resolvers_as_object would do.

-console.log(await boolean_(boolean, await resolvers('true', 'false')))
+console.log( await boolean_( boolean, await resolvers( 'true', 'false' ) ) )

-// yield the String -> 'false'
+// prints 'false'

 ```